MacHeathz/RunAnalysis/CodeBook.md

 The raw data was collected in a test environment, where 30 human subjects were measured while performing several activities while wearing a Samsung Galaxy S phone on their belt.

 ###Notes on the original (raw) data
 The raw data contains several variables that were aggregates of the raw measurements.
+I chose to leave those out of my analysis.

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-To create the tidy data file yourself, just source the 'run_analysis.R' script in R and call the 'run_analysis()' function.
-For convenience, you can also uncomment the last line in the script, which calls the run_analysis function, and invoke 'Rscript run_analysis.R' from the command line.
+To create the tidy data file yourself, just source the `run_analysis.R` script in R and call the `run_analysis()` function.
+For convenience, you can also uncomment the last line in the script, which calls the run_analysis function, and invoke `Rscript run_analysis.R` from the command line.
 Note that the script will download the data files and begin processing.
-The final result will be written to 'tidy_run_analysis.txt'.
+The final result will be written to `tidy_run_analysis.txt`.

 ###Cleaning of the data
 Several things are done to the data: the train and test datasets are combined, (human readable) column names are added as well as an Activity column (with activity names) and a Subject column.
 Mean and std columns are selected, and the mean values for each activity and subject combination are determined for each variable.
-Everything is then written to a 'tidy_run_analysis.txt' file.
+Everything is then written to a `tidy_run_analysis.txt` file.

 [see also the README document that describes the code in greater detail](README.md)

 ###Constraints
-Only columns that use a mean() or std() function are selected.
+Only columns that use a `mean()` or `std()` function are selected.
 I am aware that there are other columns that contain a meanFreq for example.
 However, they don't contain values of raw data, they have been processed, and because I only wanted to consider raw data values, I left those out.

 ##Description of the variables in the tiny_run_analysis.txt file
 The final output of the script is a dataset containing 180 observations of 68 variables.
-The 180 rows is easily deducted, since there were 6 activities and 30 test subjects in total.
-Since we grouped on Activity and Subject, we arrive at 6x30 = 180 groups for which the mean was calculated on all variables.
+The 180 rows can easily be checked and found correct.
+Since there were 6 activities and 30 test subjects in total, and we grouped on Activity and Subject, we arrive at 6x30 = 180 groups for which the mean was calculated on all variables.

 Dplyr provides a summary of the tidy dataset:
 ```